MartinBINARD/MartinBinard_7_02122021/README.md

 # Change done

-* Add refresh content when user avatar is changed.
-* Add new like/dislike button.
+* Add new instruction in README.md.

 # Before to run this server

 * Create a mysql root user with password as : azerty or change it in the .env.example file.

-* Then create a mySQL database called groupomania by default:
+* Then, in a terminal, create a mySQL database called groupomania by default:
 ```
 CREATE DATABASE groupomania;
 ```
 * Rename .env.example into .env file loacted in backend folder.
+* In the root of the `/backend` folder, rename the folder called `/images.example` to `/images`.
 * Then insert your parameters:
 ```
 DB_NAME = INSERT DATABASE NAME